Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Proposed Method

-As mentioned before, the differentiable masks use the predicted length of each segment $m$ to mask the corresponding predicted class probabilities of $Y$.
-More precisely, each mask $w_m$ acts like a gating function that only allows the predicted temporal region information to pass through.
-We want $w_m$ to be a function of the predicted absolute length $\ell'_m$ and predicted starting position $p'_m$ of segment $m$ such that
+In order to compute the mutual consistency loss, we need to generate the masks $w_m$ that act like gating functions that only allow information from the predicted temporal regions to pass through.
+The masks $w_m$ are functions of the predicted absolute length $\ell'_m$ and predicted starting position $p'_m$ of each segment such that